slott56/Stingray-Reader/source/sheet.rst

     into row-as-dict or some even more elaborate structure.

-    A row depends on details of an :py:class:`schema.Attribute` and a :py:class:`workbook.Workbook`.
+    A row depends on details of an :py:class:`schema.Attribute` and a :py:class:`workbook.base.Workbook`.
     This feels circular.
 But this Sheet/Row schema definition is really just a convenient wrapper around the Workbook details.

-    The :py:class:`cell.Cell` conversions are handled by the :py:class:`workbook.Workbook`.
+    The :py:class:`cell.Cell` conversions are handled by the :py:class:`workbook.base.Workbook`.
     Some Workbooks have cell content identified by position.
     Some Workbooks have cell content identified by size, offset and encoding.
     Therefore, we must provide the Attribute details to the Workbook to get the Cell's value.

+    ..  py:attribute:: sheet

+        The :py:class:`Sheet` which contains this row.

+    ..  py:attribute:: data

+        The sequence of :py:class:`Cell` values for this row.

 ::

     class Row( Sequence ):